-17.52.040 - Bicycle parking standards.
+17.52.040 Bicycle parking standards.

 - A. Purpose-Applicability.
-To encourage bicycle transportation to help reduce principal reliance on the automobile, and to ensure bicycle safety and security, bicycle parking shall be provided in conjunction with all uses other than exclusively residential use with less than five dwellings onsite (excluding cluster housing). - B. Number of Bicycle Spaces Required.
-For any use not specifically mentioned in Table A, the bicycle parking requirements shall be the same as the use which, as determined by the Community Development Director, is most similar to the use not specifically mentioned.
+To encourage bicycle transportation to help reduce principal reliance on the automobile, and to ensure bicycle safety and security, bicycle parking shall be provided in conjunction with all uses other than exclusively residential use with less than five dwellings on-site (excluding cottage clusters). - B. Number of Bicycle Spaces Required.
+For any use not specifically mentioned in Table A, the bicycle parking requirements shall be the same as the use which, as determined by the community development director, is most similar to the use not specifically mentioned.
 Calculation of the number of bicycle parking spaces required shall be determined in the manner established in OCMC 17.52.020 for determining automobile parking space requirements.
 Modifications to bicycle parking requirements may be made through the site plan and design, conditional use, or master plan review process.

-TABLE A Required Bicycle Parking Spaces
+Table A Required Bicycle Parking Spaces\